eolicneb/Modbus-Circuitor-CVM-96/README.md

 Driver for remote registers reading for the Circuitor CVM-96 supply network analyzer based on MinimalModbus library.

 https://pypi.org/project/MinimalModbus/
-Descargar usando >> pip install MinimalModbus
+For download >> pip install MinimalModbus

 Circuitor CVM-96 analyzer takes only readings to the registers.
 The get_ functions implemented in the CircuitorCVM96 class exhaust the whole possible readings according to the manual uploaded to the url